golemhq/golem/docs/source/finding-elements.md

 ## Actions and Elements

-Golem actions that require a WebElement can be defined in three different ways:
+Golem actions that require a WebElement can be defined in four different ways:

 An element tuple: